ChainMovers/suibase/docs/src/how-to/proxy.md

 <img :src="$withBase('/assets/testnet-links.png')" alt="testnet links"><br>

-::: details Details on cummulative request stats
+::: details Details on cumulative request stats
-Each **user query** is counted only once in one of the following metric depending of its outcome.<br>
+Each **user query** is counted only once in one of the following metric depending upon its outcome.<br>
-**Success first attempt**: One healthy RPC node was selected and the request succeeded immediatly.<br>
+**Success first attempt**: One healthy RPC node was selected and the request succeeded immediately.<br>
 **Success after retry**: One healthy RPC node was selected but failed, the request eventually succeeded after retries with one or more other servers (when safe to retry).
 From a user perspective, the request succeeded as if a single RPC node was used.<br>
-**Failure bad request**: It was determine that the request was malformed and would not succeed with any RPC nodes.
-Therefore the request is not retried and the failure is reported immediatly.
+**Failure bad request**: It was determined that the request was malformed and would not succeed with any RPC nodes.
+Therefore the request is not retried and the failure is reported immediately.
 Check the response for hint on how to fix the request.<br>
 **Failure others**: All other scenarios when the response was not a JSON-RPC success.
 The proxy response will have more information.<br>
 :::